-The actuarial assumptions used to determine the total pension liability as of June 30, 2017 and 2016, were based on the results of the June 30, 2017 and 2014 Actuarial Experience Studies (experience study), respectively, which covered the periods from July 1, 2013 through June 30, 2016 for the 2017 experience study, and from July 1, 2010 through June 30, 2013 for the 2014 experience study.
-They are the same assumptions used in the June 30, 2017 and 2016 actuarial valuations, respectively.
+The actuarial assumptions used to determine the total pension liability as of June 30, 2019 and 2018, were based on the results of the June 30, 2017 Actuarial Experience Study (experience study), which covered the period from July 1, 2013 through June 30, 2016.

-Mortality rates used in the actuarial valuation dated June 30, 2017 are based on the Headcount-Weighted RP 2014 Health Annuitant Mortality Table projected generationally using the two-dimensional mortality improvement scale MP-2016.
+Mortality rates used in the actuarial valuations dated June 30, 2019 and 2018 are based on the Headcount-Weighted RP 2014 Health Annuitant Mortality Table projected generationally using the two-dimensional mortality improvement scale MP-2016.
 For healthy General male members, the ages are set forward one year.
 No adjustment is made for healthy General female members.
 For all General members that are disabled, the ages are set forward seven years.
 Beneficiaries are assumed to have the same mortality as a General member of the opposite sex who is receiving a service (non-disability) retirement.